San Lorenzo (restaurant): Diana, Princess of Wales

 Princess Margaret, Countess of Snowdon told Diana, Princess of Wales about San Lorenzo.
-In the early 1990s Mara Berni approached Diana to tell her how unhappy she looked despite such rumours of Diana and Charles's marital strife being widely unknown.
+In the early 1990s Mara Berni approached Diana to tell her how unhappy she looked despite such rumours of Diana and Prince Charles's marital strife being widely unknown.
 Diana's biographer Andrew Morton wrote that Berni "painted a portrait of Diana's lonely, sorrowful life" and Diana was impressed by the accuracy of Berni's observations and her perception regarding her future.
 Biographer James Whitaker described Berni as a "motherly figure whose symphathetic personality ... encouraged the rich and famous to bear their souls to her".
 Berni would also give Diana tarot card readings.
-In the aftermath of her estrangement from Prince Charles, Diana would bring her paramours there including James Hewitt and Oliver Hoare.
+In the aftermath of her estrangement from Charles, Diana would bring her paramours there including James Hewitt and Oliver Hoare.
 Mara Berni would let Diana use her nearby flat in Walton Street for her romantic assignations.

 After the departure of James Hewitt, Diana would dine at San Lorenzo with what her biographer Tina Brown described as a "praetorian guard of distracting flirts".
 The group included Phillip Dunne, army officers David Waterhouse and Rory Scott and James Gilbey.
 Berni is mentioned by Diana and Gilbey on the "Squidgygate" tapes of their intercepted telephone call.
 Diana and her paramours were protected by Berni's discretion.
 Berni permitted Diana to use the restaurant as a dead letter drop so people could write to her without their post being intercepted by Kensington Palace staff.

 Diana would sit at the back of the downstairs area on the left, where a palm tree would hide her from view.
-She would also dine there with Prince William and Prince Harry.
-As a child William would make reservations at San Lorenzo for his mother to cheer her up after arguments with Charles.
+She would also dine there with her sons Prince William and Prince Harry.
+As a child, William would make reservations at San Lorenzo for his mother to cheer her up after arguments with Charles.
 The actor Terrance Stamp became friends with Diana after meeting her when dining with her sons at the restaurant.

 Paparazzi photographers following Diana would sit on the opposite side of the street to San Lorenzo while waiting for her, eating falafel wraps in the Moroccoan restaurant Maroush.
 Diana also used the restaurant to meet journalists.
 Anthony Holden recalled being told to come to San Lorenzo and being seated next to an empty table with flowers which was promptly occupied by Diana and William and Harry and their nanny.
 Diana then invited Holden to lunch with them and gave him off-the-record messages.

 Diana's butler Paul Burrell held a celebratory dinner at San Lorenzo after receiving the Royal Victorian Medal from Queen Elizabeth II in 1997.
-Mara Berni's obituary in The Times wrote that her and Diana "fell out" before Diana's death.
+Mara Berni's obituary in The Times wrote that she and Diana "fell out" before Diana's death.